ElCanDo/prince-nyarko/README.md

 - **Church Archive Tool**: A secure system to protect digital records

 ## ✨ Fun Fact
-I brand myself as “ElCanDo” — because I believe in grit, growth, and getting things done.
+I brand myself as “ElCanDo”(manining "He Can Do") — because I believe in grit, growth, and getting things done.